alex/what-happens-when/README.rst

 **Browser High-Level Structure**

-The components of the browsers are:
+The components of browsers are essential for their functionality and user experience.
+Let's delve deeper into each component:

-* **User interface:** The user interface includes the address bar, back/forward button, bookmarking menu, etc. Every part of the browser display except the window where you see the requested page.
+* **User Interface:** The user interface is the front-facing part of the browser that users interact with.
+  It encompasses elements like the address bar, back/forward buttons, bookmarking menu, and more.
+  Essentially, it's everything the user sees on the browser window except for the actual webpage.

-* **Browser engine:** The browser engine marshals actions between the UI and the rendering engine.
+* **Browser Engine:** The browser engine acts as a mediator, facilitating communication between the user interface and the rendering engine.
+It interprets user actions and translates them into rendering instructions for the rendering engine.

-* **Rendering engine:** The rendering engine is responsible for displaying requested content.
-For example if the requested content is HTML, the rendering engine parses HTML and CSS, and displays the parsed content on the screen.
+* **Rendering Engine:** Responsible for displaying the requested content on the screen, the rendering engine parses HTML and CSS.
+It takes the raw content, processes it, and presents it visually.
+  For instance, when the requested content is HTML, the rendering engine ensures proper layout and rendering.

-* **Networking:** The networking handles network calls such as HTTP requests, using different implementations for different platforms behind a platform-independent interface.
+* **Networking:** The networking component handles network calls, managing HTTP requests and responses.
+  Behind a platform-independent interface, various implementations cater to different platforms, ensuring consistent communication over the network.

-* **UI backend:** The UI backend is used for drawing basic widgets like combo boxes and windows.
-This backend exposes a generic interface that is not platform-specific.
+* **UI Backend:** The UI backend focuses on drawing fundamental widgets like combo boxes and windows.
-  Underneath it uses operating system user interface methods.
+  It provides a generic interface that isn't platform-specific, utilizing underlying operating system methods for user interface interactions.

-* **JavaScript engine:** The JavaScript engine is used to parse and execute JavaScript code.
+* **JavaScript Engine:** Tasked with parsing and executing JavaScript code, the JavaScript engine is vital for dynamic and interactive web pages.
+It interprets and runs JavaScript, enabling the execution of client-side scripts.

-* **Data storage:** The data storage is a persistence layer.
-The browser may need to save all sorts of data locally, such as cookies.
-Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+* **Data Storage:** The data storage component serves as the persistence layer for the browser.
+  Browsers store various data locally, including cookies.
+Additionally, they support storage mechanisms such as localStorage, IndexedDB, and WebSQL, offering methods for efficient data storage and retrieval.

+By understanding the roles of each browser component, we gain insights into how browsers seamlessly combine these elements to deliver a rich and interactive browsing experience.

 HTML parsing
 ------------